DCallaz/flitsr/docs/source/adv_type_ext.rst

 ``flitsr`` uses `argparse <https://docs.python.org/3/library/argparse.html>`__ for its command line processing, which will automatically support conversion to any primitive type.
-For conversion to a non-primitive type, you may implement a method named ``_<param>`` in your advanced type class, where ``<param>`` is the name of the ``__init__`` parameter to convert, which takes a string and converts it to your custom type.
+For conversion to a non-primitive type, you must implement a method named ``_<param>`` in your advanced type class, where ``<param>`` is the name of the ``__init__`` parameter to convert, which takes a string and converts it to your custom type.
 For example, if your technique takes a parameter ``my_date``,